BOARD OF DIRECTORS

 IBI’s Layla Slonim is a seasoned financial management professional who brings extensive experience working in donor-funded development projects and environments.
 She has worked extensively to provide financial and other management support to USAID-funded projects.
 She brings first-hand experience working in for-profit, non-profit and public sector environments.
 She has extensive experience setting up financial management, internal control, and reporting systems (including manuals, templates, and handbooks).
 She has taught Economics at Belmont University in Tennessee and at Turkmen State University in Turkmenistan.
 She has also worked as a Monitoring and Evaluation specialist for the United Nations Development Program in Turkmenistan.

-Mr. Waddell is IBI's Chief Innovation Officer.
+Mr. Waddell is IBI's Transformation and Technology Advisor.
 His role is to help the firm to be innovation-friendly; to organize itself with tools, processes, skills and ways of thinking that will allow it operate at its best, and to be aware of and adaptable to challenges that confront it.
 He appreciates the value in fast learning smaller teams, able to combine quickly with others in cooperative arrangements to exploit opportunities and defend from threats.

 In his previous position Mr. Waddell was based for 7 years in Liberia, initially as a Public Sector Payments Advisor with USAID-GEMAP project, and then as the ICT Advisor on the USAID-GEMS project, both implemented by IBI.